zack-not-zac/PeekingDuck/README.md

 <img src="https://i.imgur.com/U2LcP8V.png" width="720px" />

 You then will be brought to a new screen with two text boxes.
 The first text box is for the name of the script, the second is for the script itself.
-For a full tutorial on the syntax and functions available in this scripting language, visit [The DuckyScript wiki page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).
+For a full tutorial on the syntax and functions available in this scripting language, visit [the DuckyScript wiki page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).

 Once you're done creating your script, it can be added to the app with the + icon at the top right of the screen (in the toolbar).